 I’m going to be honest with you, the two-tone nature of this cake didn’t turn out exactly as I’d hoped.
 The plan was for the top layer of sponge to be pink, but that didn’t really happen.
-If I made it again, I’d try adding more pink food colouring (maybe my error was that we didn’t have pink so I just used a bit of red), but you could just leave out the colouring altogether.
+If I made it again quick, I’d try adding more pink food colouring (maybe my error was that we didn’t have pink so I just used a bit of red), but you could just leave out the colouring altogether.
 Marzipan fans are going to love this pretty cake, and I think it’s just perfect as a party centrepiece.
 Except I’m not having a party.
-Oh well, more cake for me! *shoves cake in mouth and cries at lack of party
+Oh well, more cake for me! shoves cake in mouth and cries at lack of party

 225g unsalted butter, softened